ntsystemsit/ntsystemsit.github.io/_posts/2017-02-15-disable-Backup-Protection-For-Azure-VM.md

 author: daniel nitz
 ---

-My Azure credits burn faster than expected :) So I decied to remove some VM's and Backup that I used for a customers demonstration.
-Since I don't use the Azure Portal for configuration anymore, I fired up Powershell and did the Job.
-With the following commands I show you how to stop the Backup for a Virtual Machine and delete the assosiated Recovery Points.
+My Azure credits burn faster than expected :) So I decided to remove some VM’s and Backup that I used for a customer’s demonstration.
+Since I don’t use the Azure Portal for configuration anymore, I fired up Powershell and did the Job.
+With the following commands, I show you how to stop the Backup for a Virtual Machine and delete the associated Recovery Points.

 <!-- more -->